AaronCarney91/WordNet/README.md

 # WordNet application, pass a word to wordnet to return that words synonyms.
-Written in JAVA using NetBeans, Assignment for Web and Networks module\n.
-JAR files used:
+Written in JAVA using NetBeans, Assignment for Web and Networks module./n JAR files used: common-logging.jar jwnl.jar
-common-logging.jar
-jwnl.jar